-Index Page Numbe Section 1: Introduction 3 1.1 About Dense Breasts Canada 1.2 Your advocacy toolkit 4 4 Section 2: How to advocate for yourself if you have dense breasts 5 2.1 How can I find out if I have dense breasts?
-2.2 I have dense breasts.
+Section 1: Introduction 3 1.1 About Dense Breasts Canada 4 1.2 Your advocacy toolkit 4 Section 2: How to advocate for yourself if you have dense breasts 5 2.1 How can I find out if I have dense breasts?
+6 2.2 I have dense breasts.
 What should I know so I can be proactive?
-2.3 Discussing my density and risk factors with my healthcare provider.
-2.4 How can I calculate my overall risk of breast cancer?
-2.5 Three things experts recommend for women with dense breasts.
-2.6 How can I advocate for additional screening?
-2.7 Conversation tips for discussions with healthcare providers about additional screening.
-2.8 Expert's recommendations for supplemental screening 2.9 I have dense breasts and breast cancer.
+6 2.3 Discussing my density and risk factors with my healthcare provider.
+7 2.4 How can I calculate my overall risk of breast cancer?
+7 2.5 Three things experts recommend for women with dense breasts.
+7 2.6 How can I advocate for additional screening?
+8 2.7 Conversation tips for discussions with healthcare providers about additional screening.
+9 2.8 Expert's recommendations for supplemental screening 10 2.9 I have dense breasts and breast cancer.
 What screening is recommended?
-6 6 7 7 7 8 9 10 Section 3: How to advocate for a mammogram in your 40s 11 3.1 How can I access a mammogram at 40 in my province?
-3.2 What are the benefits and limitations of mammograms?
-3.3 Why screening at 40 is important.
-3.4 Conversation tips for your discussion with your health care provider.
-3.5 If you have a symptom of breast cancer, don't be dismissed.
-3.6 If you are in your 20s or 30s.
-12 13 13 14 15 Section 4: How to advocate for a mammogram after age 74 16 4.1 The importance of continuing mammograms after 74.
-17 Section 5: Advocating for optimal breast screening in your province 18 Section 6: Advocating for optimal screening federally 22 Section 7: Additional Resources 24
+10 Section 3: How to advocate for a mammogram in your 40s 11 3.1 How can I access a mammogram at 40 in my province?
+12 3.2 What are the benefits and limitations of mammograms?
+13 3.3 Why screening at 40 is important.
+13 3.4 Conversation tips for your discussion with your health care provider.
+14 3.5 If you have a symptom of breast cancer, don't be dismissed.
+15 3.6 If you are in your 20s or 30s.
+15 Section 4: How to advocate for a mammogram after age 74 16 4.1 The importance of continuing mammograms after 74.
+17 Section 5: Advocating for optimal breast screening in your province 18 Section 6: Additional Resources 22